ltsMatthew/nmap_project/index.md

 _Created by Matthew Adriaanzen_

+_This guide is based on my experience learning Nmap while studying network security.
+I used Parrot OS and HTB Academy to test scans safely. - see more below._

 Nmap is a network scanner created by Gordon Lyon. its used to discover hosts and services on a computer network by sending packets and analyzing the responses.

 It provides a number of features for probing computer networks, including host discovery and service and operating system detection.